Breadcrumb

 Under the QIP Program, payment calculations relied on self-reported data submitted by facilities to the CDC’s National Healthcare Safety Network (NHSN) COVID-19 Long Term Care Facility Module.
 For additional information see the methodology documents: Nursing Home Quality Incentive Program Methodology Rounds 1 and 2 (PDF) and Nursing Home Quality Incentive Program Methodology Rounds 3 and 4 (PDF).

-What was QIP payment schedule?
+What was the QIP payment schedule?

 There were four performance periods in September, October, November, and December 2020, for which funds were distributed between November 2020 and February 2021.